A Tutorial on Time-Dependent Cohort State-Transition Models in R using a Cost-Effectiveness Analysis Example: Case study: a cost-effectiveness analysis using a time-dependent Sick-Sicker model

 \begin{Shaded} \begin{Highlighting}[] \DocumentationTok{\#\#\# Fill in array} \DocumentationTok{\#\# From H} \NormalTok{a\_P\_SoC[}\StringTok{"H"}\NormalTok{, }\StringTok{"H"}\NormalTok{, ] }\OtherTok{\textless{}{-}}\NormalTok{ (}\DecValTok{1} \SpecialCharTok{{-}}\NormalTok{ v\_p\_HDage) }\SpecialCharTok{*}\NormalTok{ (}\DecValTok{1} \SpecialCharTok{{-}}\NormalTok{ p\_HS1)} \NormalTok{a\_P\_SoC[}\StringTok{"H"}\NormalTok{, }\StringTok{"S1"}\NormalTok{, ] }\OtherTok{\textless{}{-}}\NormalTok{ (}\DecValTok{1} \SpecialCharTok{{-}}\NormalTok{ v\_p\_HDage) }\SpecialCharTok{*}\NormalTok{ p\_HS1} \NormalTok{a\_P\_SoC[}\StringTok{"H"}\NormalTok{, }\StringTok{"D"}\NormalTok{, ] }\OtherTok{\textless{}{-}}\NormalTok{ v\_p\_HDage} \DocumentationTok{\#\# From S1} \NormalTok{a\_P\_SoC[}\StringTok{"S1"}\NormalTok{, }\StringTok{"H"}\NormalTok{, ] }\OtherTok{\textless{}{-}}\NormalTok{ (}\DecValTok{1} \SpecialCharTok{{-}}\NormalTok{ v\_p\_S1Dage) }\SpecialCharTok{*}\NormalTok{ p\_S1H} \NormalTok{a\_P\_SoC[}\StringTok{"S1"}\NormalTok{, }\StringTok{"S1"}\NormalTok{, ] }\OtherTok{\textless{}{-}}\NormalTok{ (}\DecValTok{1} \SpecialCharTok{{-}}\NormalTok{ v\_p\_S1Dage) }\SpecialCharTok{*}\NormalTok{ (}\DecValTok{1} \SpecialCharTok{{-}}\NormalTok{ (p\_S1H }\SpecialCharTok{+}\NormalTok{ p\_S1S2))} \NormalTok{a\_P\_SoC[}\StringTok{"S1"}\NormalTok{, }\StringTok{"S2"}\NormalTok{, ] }\OtherTok{\textless{}{-}}\NormalTok{ (}\DecValTok{1} \SpecialCharTok{{-}}\NormalTok{ v\_p\_S1Dage) }\SpecialCharTok{*}\NormalTok{ p\_S1S2} \NormalTok{a\_P\_SoC[}\StringTok{"S1"}\NormalTok{, }\StringTok{"D"}\NormalTok{, ] }\OtherTok{\textless{}{-}}\NormalTok{ v\_p\_S1Dage} \DocumentationTok{\#\# From S2} \NormalTok{a\_P\_SoC[}\StringTok{"S2"}\NormalTok{, }\StringTok{"S2"}\NormalTok{, ] }\OtherTok{\textless{}{-}} \DecValTok{1} \SpecialCharTok{{-}}\NormalTok{ v\_p\_S2Dage} \NormalTok{a\_P\_SoC[}\StringTok{"S2"}\NormalTok{, }\StringTok{"D"}\NormalTok{, ] }\OtherTok{\textless{}{-}}\NormalTok{ v\_p\_S2Dage} \DocumentationTok{\#\# From D} \NormalTok{a\_P\_SoC[}\StringTok{"D"}\NormalTok{, }\StringTok{"D"}\NormalTok{, ] }\OtherTok{\textless{}{-}} \DecValTok{1}

-\DocumentationTok{\#\# Initialize transition probability matrix for strategy A as a copy of SoC\textquotesingle{}s} \NormalTok{a\_P\_strA }\OtherTok{\textless{}{-}}\NormalTok{ a\_P\_SoC} \end{Highlighting} \end{Shaded}
+\DocumentationTok{\#\# Initialize transition probability matrix for Strategy A as a copy of SoC\textquotesingle{}s} \NormalTok{a\_P\_strA }\OtherTok{\textless{}{-}}\NormalTok{ a\_P\_SoC} \end{Highlighting} \end{Shaded}

+Most of this code is equivalent to populating the matrix \(P\) for time-independent cSTM.
+The only difference is the empty index added to the third dimension of \texttt{a\_P\_SoC} to represent the vector of transitions over time.
+For time-varying transitions, we provide a vector of transition probabilities.
+We only need to provide one value for the transition probability for constant transitions over time, and R replicates the value of such transitions as many times as the number of cycles (\(n_T+1\) times in our example).
+To ensure that the sum of each row of each cycle-specific matrix equals one, we define the probability of staying in each state by subtracting the sum of the exiting probability vectors from one after conditioning on surviving each cycle.
+Finally, we initialize the transition probability array for Strategy A as a copy of SoC's because Treatment A does not alter the cohort's transition probabilities.

-As mentioned above, each slice along the third dimension of \texttt{a\_P\_SoC} corresponds to a transition probability matrix.
-For example, the transition matrix for 25-year-olds in the Sick-Sicker model under the SoC strategy can be retrieved by indexing the first slice of the array using:
+Each slice along the third dimension of \texttt{a\_P\_SoC} corresponds to a transition probability matrix from \(t\) to \(t+1\).
+For example, the transition matrix for 25-year-olds in the Sick-Sicker model under the SoC Strategy can be retrieved by indexing the first slice of the array using:

 \begin{Shaded} \begin{Highlighting}[] \NormalTok{a\_P\_SoC[, , }\DecValTok{1}\NormalTok{]} \end{Highlighting} \end{Shaded}